It would realy kick ass if Quassel would be in some way to be scriptable.

 As for implementations, please make sure, whatever you choose, not to forget Quasseldroid users.

-#11 Updated by SynrG almost 4 years ago
+#11 Updated by SynrG about 4 years ago

 By the way, I didn't mean, of course, to make this bug about modifications to Quasseldroid.
 For that, I have filed a separate bug https://github.com/sandsmark/QuasselDroid/issues/179 mutually cross-referenced with this one.
 But as I said there, if a remote quassel-core could execute plugins on behalf of the quassel clients, then we wouldn't have to worry about plugin implementations per client.